 Knife Sharpening Tips

 You might not have one in a survival situation, so finding other ways to sharpen knives is an essential survival skill.
-If you have an old coffee mug or a broken glass laying around, chances are you won’t even need an expensive sharpener.
+If you have an old coffee mug or a broken glass lying around, chances are you won't even need an expensive sharpener.

-We found a few easy tips on how to sharpen knives at home to make your knives good as new, and best of all, each trick only takes a few seconds.
+We found a few easy tips on how to sharpen knives at home to make your knives as good as new, and best of all, each trick only takes a few seconds.